Collections

 Features

 Sets are conceptual groupings, rather than physical ones.
 The set of objects in a virtual exhibition or simply the set of a person's favorite objects never change their physical state by being part of the Set or not.
-They are, thus, created by a Creation
+One might have a set of destroyed objects which would be extremely strange if the Set was a physical aggregation of things which no longer existed.
+Sets are, thus, created by a Creation

 , not by a Production